euantorano/serial.nim/README.md

 ## Features

-- [X] Basic port reading/writing for Windows/Posix
+- Basic port reading/writing for Windows/Posix
-- [X] Port setting control - baud rate, stop bits, databits, parity, handshaking
+- Port setting control - baud rate, stop bits, databits, parity, handshaking
-- [X] Port listing to list available serial ports
+- Port listing to list available serial ports
-    - [X] Windows, using `SetupDiGetClassDevs`
+    - Windows, using `SetupDiGetClassDevs`
-    - [X] Mac, using I/O Kit
+    - Mac, using I/O Kit
-    - [X] Posix, by iteratng possible device files
+    - Posix, by iterating possible device files
-- [X] High level `SerialPortStream` that complies with the `streams` API
+- High level `SerialPortStream` that complies with the `streams` API
-- [X] Async API using `asyncdispatch` for reading from and writing to a port
+- Async API using `asyncdispatch` for reading from and writing to a port